Skip to main content

 • Inferred Data ∞ Algorithms may analyze your inputs to make assumptions about your health, such as predicting your menstrual cycle or inferring a potential health condition based on your logged symptoms.

-This information, which feels just as personal as what you tell your doctor, can be used in ways that fall far outside the scope of your journey.
+This information, which feels just as personal as what you tell your doctor, can be used in ways that fall far outside the scope of your personal health journey.
 It can be aggregated, de-identified (a process with its own set of limitations), and sold to data brokers.

 It can be used to build a detailed consumer profile about you, which is then sold to advertisers who want to target you with ads for supplements, sleep aids, or other products.
 A 2022 report revealed that a significant percentage of consumer health apps share data with third parties, often without clear and explicit consent from the user.